AEAD1337/dirsync/README.md

   <img src="frontend/public/favicon.svg" width="80" alt="dirsync logo" />
 </p>

-One-way directory mirror sync with smart rename/move detection.
+One-way directory mirror sync with smart rename/move detection to minimize writes.

 Mirrors a source directory into a destination directory: copying new files, overwriting changed ones, removing orphans, and detecting renames/moves within the destination so they become cheap in-place operations instead of a delete + re-copy.

-Available as both a CLI tool and a local web GUI.
-Runs on **Windows, macOS, and Linux**.
+Available as both a CLI tool and an optional local web GUI.
+Runs on Windows, macOS, and Linux.
+CLI/core written in Rust, frontend written with Svelte and TypeScript.

 ### GUI
 <img width="773" height="410" alt="grafik" src="https://github.com/user-attachments/assets/2303793a-927c-4471-9fc6-0354422b7b87" />